 - Calendered vinyl - does have the ability to conform to simple curves.
 However, it does not perform well or last when applied to compound curves that make up the surface of a vehicle.

-To learn more about the cast and calendered differences, check out this video from ORAFOL's This VS That series.
+You can find out even more about the differences in cast and calendered vinyl in this video from ORAFOL's This vs That series.